Silv3rHorn/GCP-IR-Notes/gke/playbook/containment.md

     --target-tags quarantine

 # create a firewall rule to deny all ingress TCP traffic to instances with the quarantine tag
-# use priority of 1, which allows overriding with another rule that allows SSH from a specified node
+# use priority of 1, which allows overriding with another rule that allows SSH from a specified IP
 gcloud compute firewall-rules create quarantine-ingress-deny \
     --network <network_name> \
     --action deny \